blitzagency/rich/README.md

 Did we get some things wrong?
 You bet.
 Did we get some things right?
 We don't know yet =)

+It is an open source project, so please feel free to rant/rave/contribute as you see fit.
+Bugs are always welcome, as are better ways to handle some of the problems we are trying to solve.
+By no means, for example, are we masters of [Cassowary][] yet.

 ## Approach
 The intent behind Rich is to keep the [Marionette.js][] intact where it makes sense but backing it with [Famo.us].
 We have kept nearly all [Marionette.js][] logic and are currently built on top of the latest [Marionette.js][], 2.1.0 at the time of this writing.